datamapper/dm-dev/README.md

 ## Running specs

-The spec task uses the bundled DM sources to run the specs for all specified gems against all specified rubies and adapters.
+The spec task runs specs for all specified gems against all specified rubies and adapters.
 While running, it prints out a matrix, that shows for every ruby and every adapter if the specs `pass` or `fail`.
+The spec task makes sure that only local DM sources are used so you can safely assume that you're running the specs against your latest modifications.

-Note that for the specs to reliably work, you should sync *all* DM repositories once.
+Note that for the specs to reliably work, you should `thor dm:sync` *all* DM repositories once.
 This is necessary because some gems might depend on other DM gems and since we're running all specs with local code, we need to make sure that this code is available.